 The Company's distribution network-related costs are included in general and administrative expenses.
-Distribution expenses, including the functions of purchasing, receiving, inspecting, allocating, warehousing and packaging product totaled \$376.5 million, \$315.8 million and \$276.4 million for 2021, 2020 and 2019.
+Distribution expenses, including the functions of purchasing, receiving, inspecting, allocating, surface transportation, warehousing and packaging product totaled \$538.7 million, \$376.5 million and \$315.8 million for 2022, 2021 and 2020.